 Accounts Receivable Factoring: The Definitive Guide

-Accounts receivable factoring is a way you can fund your business by financing your accounts receivable from late-paying customers.
-In accounts receivable factoring, also commonly known as invoice factoring or just plain factoring, a company’s accounts receivable act as collateral so a small business can quickly find the money it needs.
+Accounts receivable factoring can fund your business by financing outstanding invoices from late-paying customers.
+This practice, also known as invoice factoring or just “factoring,” allows a small business to use accounts receivable as collateral to obtain the funding it needs.

 Why Would a Small Business Need Accounts Receivable Factoring?

-Unfortunately, these net terms become a problem when the SMB is still trying to secure payment more than a month later and it’s time to make payroll.
-These cash flow gaps create all sorts of problems for small businesses trying to make ends meet.
+Unfortunately, these net terms become a problem when the SMB is still trying to secure payment more than a month later.
+By this point, the company might need to make payroll or pay off suppliers.

 The SMB can do everything in its power to get clients to pay on time, but only up to a point.
-Bother a client too much and you can risk souring the business relationship with a client you can’t afford to lose.
+Bother a client too much, and you risk souring a business relationship with a firm you can’t afford to lose.

 What are the Key Benefits of Accounts Receivable Factoring?

 The primary benefit of accounts receivable factoring is obvious.
 SMB owners get paid on time on their terms.
 There’s no more waiting 30, 60, or even 90 days for payment.
 Factoring companies provide access to working capital within one day of submitting an invoice.